-Tak It Hame is the campaign that says what it means: encouraging the mountaineering community, and others, to remove litter and plastic from our hills and crags.
+Tak It Hame is our campaign that says what it means: encouraging the hill walking, climbing and mountaineering community, and others, to reduce litter in our hills.